zalyoung/gitlab-handbook/content/handbook/customer-success/renewals-managers/what.md

 ## Approach

-In partnership with AEs, the Renewals team will generate a "bottom-up" renewal rate and churn forecast whereby every ENTG Renewal Opportunity will contain a forecasted revenue range to predict the outcome or potential outcomes of the Renewal.
+In partnership with AEs, the Renewals team will generate a "bottom-up" renewal rate and churn forecast whereby every ENTG and COMM Renewal Opportunity will contain a forecasted revenue range to predict the outcome or potential outcomes of the Renewal.
 With every Renewal Opportunity forecasting a "worst case" and a "best case" scenario Renewals Managers will be able to provide a forecast range for their worst case renewal rate and their best case renewal rate for a given time period, territory etc. As risk is identified, categorized, and forecasted, Renewals Managers will alert relevant parties (CSM, AE) using appropriate channels.

 ## Key Renewal Forecasting Fields